Gay-Lussac's law: Law of combining volumes

-2 molecules of hydrogen + 1 molecule of oxygen = 2 molecule of water.
+2 molecules of hydrogen + 1 molecule of oxygen = 2 molecules of water.

 The law of combining volumes of gases was announced publicly by Joseph Louis Gay-Lussac on the last day of 1808, and published in 1809.
 Since there was no direct evidence for Avogadro's molecular theory, very few chemists adopted Avogadro's hypothesis as generally valid until the Italian chemist Stanislao Cannizzaro argued convincingly for it during the First International Chemical Congress in 1860.